mithhu/node-laptop-store/README.md

 ## Demo

-> Run these the commands in terminal
+> Run these commands in terminal

     npm install nodemon -g